Jeff Bezos phone hacking incident: Analysis

-The Guardian speculated in January 2020 that the hacking allegation would weaken bin Salman's ability to attract more Western investors to Saudi Arabia and lead to renewed scrutiny of the murder of Khashoggi and bin Salman's involvement.
-The outlet also reported that Saudi experts believed that Bezos was hacked because of The Washington Post's coverage of Saudi Arabia.
-The coverage included Khashoggi's criticism of bin Salman.
-One of those who spoke to The Guardian was Andrew Miller, a Middle East expert who served on the national security council under President Obama, who claimed that Bezos' targeting by the crown prince reflects the personality-centric situation of Saudi politics.
+The Guardian speculated in January 2020 that the hacking allegation would weaken Mohammed's ability to attract more Western investors to Saudi Arabia and lead to renewed scrutiny of the murder of Khashoggi and Mohammed's involvement.
+The outlet also reported that Saudi experts believed that Bezos was hacked because of The Washington Post's coverage of Saudi Arabia, including Khashoggi's criticism of Mohammed.
+One such expert was Andrew Miller, who served on the national security council under President Barack Obama, who claimed that Bezos' targeting by the Crown Prince reflects the personality-centric nature of Saudi politics.

-The Washington Post in January 2020 quoted security researchers as saying that "Bezos probably fell victim to the iPhone's Achilles' heel: Its defenses are so difficult to penetrate that once sophisticated attackers are in, they can go largely undetected."
-One of the reasons for this weakness of the iPhone was that Apple, the company producing iPhones, "employs a secretive approach to finding and fixing security", stated the researchers.
+The Washington Post in January 2020 quoted security researchers as saying that "Bezos probably fell victim to the iPhone's Achilles' heel: Its defences are so difficult to penetrate that once sophisticated attackers are in, they can go largely undetected."
+One of the reported reasons for this weakness of the iPhone was that its maker Apple "employs a secretive approach to finding and fixing security".

-United Nations special rapporteurs Agnès Callamard and David Kaye stated in January 2020 that the alleged hacking suggests that there was "an effort to influence, if not silence, the Washington Post's reporting on Saudi Arabia", with bin Salman possibly part of the operation.
-They declared that the alleged hacking was relevant to the issue of whether bin Salman was involved in the killing of Jamal Khashoggi, who worked for The Washington Post.
+United Nations special rapporteurs Agnès Callamard and David Kaye stated in January 2020 that the alleged hacking suggests that there was "an effort to influence, if not silence, the Washington Post's reporting on Saudi Arabia", with Mohammed possibly part of the operation.
+They declared that the alleged hacking was relevant to the issue of whether Mohammed was involved in the killing of Jamal Khashoggi.

-MIT Technology Review offered the opinion in January 2020 that FTI Consulting's report "lacks conclusive evidence", noting that it fails to decisively identify the specific spyware used against Bezos.
+MIT Technology Review offered the opinion in January 2020 that FTI Consulting's report "lacks conclusive evidence", noting that it failed to decisively identify the specific spyware used against Bezos.

-Motherboard in January 2020 quoted mobile forensic expert Sarah Edwards that FTI's results, as reported in January 2020, are only about 50% complete.
+Motherboard in January 2020 quoted mobile forensic expert Sarah Edwards that FTI's results, as reported in January 2020, were only about 50% complete.
 Edwards pointed to a lack of analysis of core files, "where that state-sponsored malware is going to be found".
 Meanwhile, Vladimir Katalov, the leader of an iOS forensics company, opined to Motherboard that it seemed as if the "experts were not qualified enough".

-Alternatively, Jody Westby writing for Forbes, suggested that the hack may have owed to economic reasons.